 Again, there’s no need for concern.
 We adhere to the most rigorous standards of infection control advocated by OSHA, the Centers for Disease Control and the American Dental Association.
 We utilize autoclave sterilization and barrier techniques to eliminate any risk of infection and use disposable items whenever possible.

 When your root canal therapy has been completed, a report summary of your treatment will be sent to your restorative dentist.
 You should contact their office for a follow-up restoration within a few weeks of completion at our office.
 Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur, however, we are available at all times to respond: Encinitas CA Endodontics Office Phone Number 760-436-4561.

 We utilize special ZEISS operating microscopes throughout our office.
 Magnification and fiber optic illumination are helpful in aiding the doctor to see tiny details inside your tooth.
 Also, a tiny video camera on the operating microscope can record images of your tooth to further document the doctor’s findings.

 In addition to our ZEISS operating microscopes, we utilize the latest digital sensors to receive and record X-rays of your teeth.
 These are referred to as digital images.
 This technology allows a 90% reduction in X-ray exposure to our patients.

 Encinitas Endodontic Specialists are proud to be completely computerized since opening in 2003.
 We minimize the amount of paper used and stored in our office.
-Our scheduling and all charting is computer based and we do not have paper charts or files.
+Our scheduling and all charting are computer-based; we do not have paper charts or files.
 Paper records can be generated if needed.